garrettmflynn/pattern-separation/README.md

 $ python pattern-separation.py
 ```
 ### Load **Custom Data**
-Example scripts for loading your own binary signals are included in the /custom folder.
+Example scripts for loading your own binary signals are included in the /data and /settings folders.

 Enter the pattern-separation directory, then run pattern-separation.py.
 ```bash